{/*

 5. Highlight the best deals and the great offers

-Want to make sure that your customers opt for the best deals?
+Want to ensure that your customers opt for the best deals?
 Then try to grab your shopper’s attention profoundly.
-The highlighting should be done on specific pages, for example, the homepage.
+The highlighting should be done on specific pages, such as the homepage.

-Since people, during the holiday times, look to buy gifts for their loved ones, it is always a benefit if you highlight the best presents and some great deals on them.
+Since people look to buy gifts for their loved ones during the holiday season, it is always beneficial to highlight the best presents and some great deals on them.
 You could also give them gift-wrapping options or discounts on their gifts.

-A photo book is a great gift option for loved ones that will be treasured for years to come.
+A photo book is a great gift option for loved ones that will be treasured for years.
 With so many online services available, creating a unique and personalized gift filled with cherished memories and special moments is easy.

-Make use of graphics and engaging content to promote your best sellers.
-Do anything to make sure you grab the users' attention.
+Promote your best sellers using graphics and engaging content.
+Do anything to grab the users' attention.

 6. Get your customer support team ready and hire more if you have to